2020PB/police-brutality/all-locations.md

 Police were moving down a street (9th and Muhammed Ali) in a line clearing protesters.
 A woman was standing on the sidewalk and two officers broke out of the line to target her.
 They appear to shove her with a baton (0:49) and she stumbles and falls to the ground.
 An officer then grabs her by the shirt collar and protesters move closer appearing to try to help and the police shoot them with pepper balls.
 The woman was arrested and charged with 2nd degree rioting and unlawful assembly.

-tags: pepper-ball, shoot, shove, baton, arrest
+tags: pepper-ball, shoot, shove, baton, arrest, protestor

 id: ky-louisville-11